 Our admin team can assist with referral queries at the designated email address.
 Clinical enquiries can also be passed to our clinical team for guidance.

-All assessments and medication reviews are delivered remotely via secure video consultations, making access flexible and convenient for patients across England.
+All assessments and medication reviews are delivered remotely via secure video consultations, making access flexible and convenient for clients across England.

 If a patient does not meet diagnostic criteria, we will provide a detailed report outlining the assessment findings and any further recommendations for alternative support or onward referrals, where appropriate.